Awardees

 Healthy People & Communities Program Manager, Northwest Center for Alternatives to Pesticides (NCAP)

-Develop culturally relevant and research-based materials for rural Hispanic farm worker families to promote climate resilience and reduce environmental hazards.
+Develop research-based materials for rural farm worker families to reduce risks from environmental hazards.

 Enhancing Indoor Air Quality Support and Education for Central Oregon Childcares